 Through its involvement in the implementation of projects under NCF, NEFCO has built a considerable network and hands-on climate finance expertise in developing countries, LDCs included.

-NeCF, NorCaP and NCF represent a portfolio of some 60 ongoing climate projects spread across different sectors in some 30 countries and, over the years, an aggregate of some EUR 300 million climate funds, including TGF, under NEFCO’s management.
+NeCF, NorCaP and NCF represent a portfolio of approximately 45 ongoing climate projects spread across different sectors in some 30 countries and, over the years, an aggregate of some EUR 300 million climate funds, including TGF, under NEFCO’s management.